Blackstone's Imprimatur Opens A FelCor Arbitrage

 $95mm is a ton for them, equating to about $0.68 per share.

-This is a larger amount that FCH would likely drop from merger cancelation so shareholders could still come out ahead if the arbitrage fails.
+This is a larger amount that FCH would likely drop from merger cancellation so shareholders could still come out ahead if the arbitrage fails.
 In fact, FCH is already trading below where it was before the merger announcement in late April.

 Conclusion

-Disclosure: 2 nd Market capital and its affiliated accounts are long FCH.
+Disclosure: 2nd Market capital and its affiliated accounts are long FCH.
 I am personally long FCH.
 This article is provided for informational purposes only.
 It is not a recommendation to buy or sell any security and is strictly the opinion of the writer.
 Information contained in this article is impersonal and not tailored to the investment needs of any particular person.
 It does not constitute a recommendation that any particular security or strategy is suitable for a specific person.
 Investing in publicly held securities is speculative and involves risk, including the possible loss of principal.
 The reader must determine whether any investment is suitable and accepts responsibility for their investment decisions.
 Dane Bowler is an investment advisor representative of 2MCAC, a Wisconsin registered investment advisor.
-Commentary may contain forward looking statements which are by definition uncertain.
+Commentary may contain forward-looking statements, which are by definition uncertain.
 Actual results may differ materially from our forecasts or estimations, and 2MCAC and its affiliates cannot be held liable for the use of and reliance upon the opinions, estimates, forecasts and findings in this article.

 Disclosure: I am/we are long FCH.